ankithdadda/Qwik/README.md

 # To-Do Application

 A simple To-Do application built with Spring Boot for the backend and MongoDB for data storage.
-The application provides basic CRUD (Create, Read, Update, Delete) operations for managing tasks.
+The application provides basic CRUD (Create, Read, Delete) operations for managing tasks.

 ---